MarvFPV/Adalyn/README.md

 Currently, the top and bottom are pretty much a friction fit, be aware of that when printing / ordering this case from a fab.

 ## Required components for handwires
+(For building a handwired Adalyn please use the 3D files from the handwire branch)

 * 36 MX style switches
 * 2 2u MX platemount stabs
 * 36 Diodes